JoeKooler/twenty-ideas-mini-project/README.md

 ### You must have NodeJS installed on your device

+0. Extract the zip file (Must be done before you could read this readme...)
+1. cd into the project (`cd Chitsanupong_Mini_Project`)
-1. `npm i` the packages
+2. `npm i` the packages
-2. After that use the `npm run dev`
+3. After that use the `npm run dev`
-3. If the default port of 5173 is not occupied go to http://localhost:5173/ and Enjoy the mini project!
+4. If the default port of 5173 is not occupied go to http://localhost:5173/ and Enjoy the mini project!